Graph-aware Modeling of Brain Connectivity Networks: Discussion

 \section{Discussion}

-We introduced a new framework for modeling multiple brain networks with the goal of taking network structure into account when assessing covariate effects.
-We achieved this by including network community structure in both the mean and the variance of edge weights.
-The choice of a linear mixed effects model allowed for a simple interpretable decomposition into cell-level and edge-level effects, and accounting for individual variation.
-In an important departure from earlier literature on networks, we allowed for reasonably general dependency between a very large number of edges by allowing a general variance structure in the linear model.
+We introduced a new framework for modeling multiple brain networks with the goal of taking network structure into account when assessing covariate effects, in modeling both the mean and the variance.
+The choice of a linear mixed effects model allowed for a simple interpretable decomposition into cell-level and edge-level effects while accounting for individual variation.
+In an important departure from typical network models, we allowed for reasonably general dependency between a very large number of edges by allowing a general variance structure in the linear model.
 While our application focused on a single binary disease status covariate, the method can be applied to a general linear model in subject-level covariates.

-Our empirical results suggest that without a variance structure that allows for some edge dependence, standard errors are severely underestimated, producing unreliable and overly small $p$-values for downstream inference.
-Modeling the variance with a network community structure, on the other hand, resulted in accurate standard errors, as shown both on synthetic data and on the analysis of healthy subjects from the COBRE data split into two parts at random.
-While the analysis comparing schizophrenia patients and healthy controls has no ground truth, our results align with earlier studies suggesting a disconnection between frontal and temporal cortices is associated with schizophrenia \citep{Friston1995, Bullmore2011}.
+Our empirical results suggest that without a variance structure that allows for some edge dependence, standard errors are severely underestimated, producing unreliable and misleadingly small $p$-values.
+Modeling the variance with a network community structure, on the other hand, results in accurate standard errors, as shown both on synthetic data and on the analysis of healthy subjects from the COBRE data split into two parts at random.
+While the analysis comparing schizophrenia patients and healthy controls has no ground truth, our results confirm important earlier findings, such as a disconnection between frontal and temporal cortices in schizophrenia \citep{Friston1995, Bullmore2011}.